FreshAirTonight/af2complex/README.md

 where the first column is the stoichiometry of the complex, using the names of the individual sequences (:num after each protein defines its homo copy number), total_length is the total number of amino acids of the putative complex, and target_name is optional for naming the output subdirectory purpose.
-During a prediction, the program will look for input features of A, B, C, D under the input feature directory you supplied to the program.
-If you provide only one protein name, it reverts to a regular AF2 run.
+In the example above, the complex is maded of five protein sequences named A to E, and protein A and B each have two copies.
+During a prediction, the program will look for individual input features of A to E under the input feature directory you supplied to the program, and then it joins them into a set of features for complex structure prediction.
+If you provide only a single protein without a copy number, e.g., `A seq_length`, it reverts to a regular AF2 run.

 ## Model relaxation
 Optionally, you may run a MD minimization to eliminate clashes (if exist) in unrelaxed